berkeley-gif/caladapt-website-2021/content/blog/2023-03-01-climate-data-access.md

 - 9-km  - Western Electricity Coordinating Council (WECC) region
 - 3-km  - California

-Scenarios that feed into the [Intergovernmental Panel on Climate Change](https://www.ipcc.ch/assessment-report/ar6/) (IPCC) global sixth assessment report are called [Shared Scenario Pathways](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change/) (SSPs).
+Scenarios in CMIP6 are called [Shared Scenario Pathways](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change/) (SSPs).
 These replace the previous Representative Concentration Pathways (RCPs) used in CMIP5 which were focused specifically on greenhouse gas concentrations.
 The SSPs incorporate socioeconomic factors impacting potential greenhouse gas reduction scenarios.
 To explore a range of scenarios and models, data are available for three SSPs:
 - SSP2-4.5: a middle of the road global emissions scenario
 - SSP3-7.0: high global emissions scenario
-vSSP5-8.5: very high global emissions scenario
+- SSP5-8.5: very high global emissions scenario

 ## Data availability and use